atc0005/brick/README.md

 - Documentation
   - The docs are beginning to take overall shape, but still need a lot of work
-- Payloads are accepted from any IP Address
-  - the expectation is that host-level firewall rules will be used to protect against this until a feature can be added to filter access (see GH-18)

 ### Future